 Time and Scoring: Student teams may need additional time as they gather materials or work digitally.
 One option is for student teams to send an image or video of their solution to the group.

 Reflection: This is the portion of Mind Missions that allows students to process their learning.
 Breakout for team work or choose one or two questions for an individual summative assessment.

 What about grading?

 If you want to grade Mind Missions, we recommend choosing one or two of the reflection questions as an assignment.
 Have students share a picture of their solution and a reflection paragraph about their Mind Missions work.

 That’s it!
 With a few changes, Mind Missions can be used virtually.
 Students still benefit from learning content and collaborative interaction with peer teams.
-We all look forward to a time when we can build solutions in person.
-Until then, these modifications allow students to learn and grow with Mind Missions!
+These modifications allow students to learn and grow with Mind Missions!